Contact us whenever you need it!

 • Lease violation: Tenants can be evicted for violating lease terms or not upholding their responsibilities under Georgia landlord-tenant law.
 Landlords are not legally required to give tenants a chance to fix the violation, but they must provide notice to comply or vacate (§ 44-7-24).

 • Illegal activity: Landlords can evict tenants for illegal activities conducted on the premises.
-This includes activities like engaging in or promoting prostitution.
-Immediate notice to vacate is required for illegal activities (§ 44-7-50 (2022)).
+Immediate notice to vacate: Georgia requires this for illegal activities (§ 44-7-50).

 Procedure for Tenant Eviction in Georgia